Codex Riccardium - A Primer on the Moths of Yamato

-When the descendants of the Kokusei1 traveled further and further east, they found before themselves a majestic mountain range, full of strange wonders and treasures.
+The Kokusei, short for Kokuyôsei 黒妖精 ("Black Elves"), are known as Swartalben in the Middlish tongue and were one of the races of men that lived in the Nine Realms before the War that Reshaped the World.traveled further and further east, they found before themselves a majestic mountain range, full of strange wonders and treasures.
 Their greatest chief Glam Shen bade them to scale the mountainside and find out what was on the other side, for his people had become nomads of the land, moving here and there, never staying in one place, even though his ancestors had once built great halls in the mountains of Swartalbaheim of the Nine Realms.
 Glam Shen had the gift of vision, and he saw in these mountains a new home for his people, and so he scaled them with great determination.
 As he traveled through the lush forests of the slopes, he found delicious round fruits with a thin, yellow rind and a sweet, juicy core growing on trees everywhere, and he named it nantama, and its nourishing flesh allowed his clan to roam the mountain range far and wide.
 As they climed the tall peaks, they found the great valley, protected by mountains to all sides, and they called this land Yamato.

 And on the slopes and sheers of the Yamato Mountain Range, Glam Shen discovered the strange creatures that we call murasaki moths today.
 Sweet was the scent they spread throughout the land, tufty and bright purple was their moth fur.
 His tribe quickly took to hunting the creatures, migrating through the edges of the valley, also making sport of goats and bayô, the horned goat horses of the Yamato Valley.
 As they traveled along the slopes and cliffs, they rediscovered their ancestors' great talent for mining and working metals, and they found many treasures hidden in the mountains, including a most precious yellow metal that gleamed beautifully: gold.